 Here are some of the conditions that have itchy, red eyes as a symptom:

-• Blepharitis: Inflamed and red eyelids, caused by bacterial or fungal infection, dry eye, gland dysfunction or parasites, all of which require further treatment than eye drops.
+- Blepharitis: Inflamed and red eyelids, caused by bacterial or fungal infection, dry eye, gland dysfunction, or parasites, all requiring further treatment than eye drops.

-• Eye strain: Up all night focusing on work can make for tired, strained and irritated eyes, but if the strain is normal, you may need glasses to keep up.
+- Eye strain: Staying up all night focusing on work can cause tired, strained, and irritated eyes, but if the strain is normal, you may need glasses to keep up.

-• More serious allergy: Allergies to pets or the environment can manifest with dry, itchy eyes.
-Figure out specific allergens by visiting an allergist or removing specific things from your home one at a time to eliminate possibilities.
+- More serious allergy: Allergies to pets or the environment can manifest with dry, itchy eyes.
+To eliminate possible allergens, visit an allergist or remove specific items from your home one at a time.

-• Foreign objects: You might have something in your eye — dust, an eyelash, or something worse.
-If you’re having long-term issues with dry or itchy eyes, make sure a foreign body isn’t the culprit.
+- Foreign objects: You might have something in your eye — dust, an eyelash, or something worse.
+If you’re having long-term issues with dry or itchy eyes, ensure a foreign body isn’t the culprit.

 It’s Time To Schedule an Eye Exam

-While you might be tempted to just keep using eye drops the way you have been, an eye exam could reveal deeper-seated issues and catch vision problems before they get too far to correct.
+It might feel easiest to keep using eye drops the way you always have.
+However, a comprehensive eye exam can uncover deeper issues and catch vision problems early, before they become harder to treat.
 Don’t cover the symptoms and neglect the cause.
 Eye drops are a convenient but temporary solution, not a long-term fix.